Sziszka90/RoomBooking/README.md

 ## 📝 License

-This project is part of the ApiTemplate repository and follows the same licensing terms.
+This project is part of the RoomBooking repository and follows the same licensing terms.

 ## 🤝 Contributing